Award & Grant Opportunities

 This honor is awarded by a faculty committee for the best of show at the Bachelor of Arts exhibition.
 The award is named in honor of a Holy Cross priest who was a professor or art, chair of the art department, and long-time director of the university museum.
 Fr.
 Lauck died at the age of 92, leaving a long legacy of achievements at the university and in the art world.

-Bill and Connie Greif Art Award
+William and Connie Greif Art Award

 BFA students who pass the November presentation receive the Greif Award.
 This award is given to underwrite the material costs for BFA thesis projects (related to the cost of materials and/or supplies needed to execute projects and methods of display).
 An award letter is sent out upon successful completion of the presentation detailing the specifics.